vparizot/vparizot.github.io/_pages/lab1.md

 # draft: false

 ---
+*An exploration and set up of the MCU and FPGA development boards through assembly, programming, simulation, debugging, and hardware implementation.*

 ## Introduction & Learning Objectives
 <!-- Brief (e.g., 3-5 sentence) description of the main goals of the assignment and what was done. -->
-In this lab, I familiarized myself with the [STM32L432KC](https://hmc-e155.github.io/assets/doc/ds11451-stm32l432kc.pdf) microcontroller unit (MCU) and [UPduino v3.1](https://hmc-e155.github.io/assets/doc/FPGA-DS-02008-2-0-iCE40-UltraPlus-Family-Data-Sheet.pdf) field-programmable gate array (FPGA) development boards I will be using throughout the semester.
-This involved assembling my board, initial testing, and implementing Verilog to control LEDs and a 7-segment display using Radiant, Segger Embedded Studio, and ModelSim.
+In this project, I familiarized myself with the [STM32L432KC](https://hmc-e155.github.io/assets/doc/ds11451-stm32l432kc.pdf) microcontroller unit (MCU) and [UPduino v3.1](https://hmc-e155.github.io/assets/doc/FPGA-DS-02008-2-0-iCE40-UltraPlus-Family-Data-Sheet.pdf) field-programmable gate array (FPGA) development boards.
+This involved assembling the MicroPs protoboard, initial testing, and implementing Verilog to control LEDs and a 7-segment display using Radiant, Segger Embedded Studio, and ModelSim.

 More information on the lab requirements can be found on the [E155 Lab 1 Course Page](https://hmc-e155.github.io/lab/lab1/).